vvvm23/vvvm23.github.io/content/posts/2022-11-12-parallelism/index.md

 - Grouped schemes executes all forward and backwards together, meaning communication is less frequent.
 Interleaved executes separately, resulting in more communication and also some idle time when forward passes wait for backward passes – which typically take longer than forward passes.
 Hence, grouped schemes are typically faster than interleaved.
 - Interleaved ramp-up and ramp-down time is about twice as fast as grouped, meaning it is quicker to reach full utilisation.

-Pipeline parallleism uses much more communication than data parallel, however less than tensor parallelism, which I will discuss in the next section.
+Pipeline parallelism uses much more communication than data parallel, however less than tensor parallelism, which I will discuss in the next section.
 The amount of communication is not too bad as it is limited to boundaries between stages, meaning regardless of number of replicas, each one will send once, and receive once.
 The communication can be done in parallel between all replicas.

 PyTorch has native support for pipelining [here](https://pytorch.org/docs/stable/pipeline.html) which uses the [GPipe